 No need for silly superimposed beaches at this point.
 “I prefer a solid background with larger art or wallpaper that is not too hectic with patterns.”
 Opt for a room of your house with a blank wall, and avoid doorways if possible (to prevent accidental guest appearances).

 “Lighting can make you look 10 times better,” Forehand says.
 “A light with a high color rendering index (CRI) is able to show the true colors of every object in a room, so I highly recommend investing in better lighting.”
 And although we all swoon over the new Dyson Lightcycle Morph lamp ($650), it doesn’t have to be that expensive.
 Forehand recommends biting the bullet and buying a ring light.
 (I mean, there’s a reason why all those influencers and YouTubers look so good all the time.)
 “A ring light is always a big plus if you do not have natural daylight.”
-Check out the Impressions Vanity Co.
-Desktop Studio Ring Light ($152) from Urban Outfitters or the very affordable TSV Ring Light Kit ($25.97) from Walmart.
+Check out the Fotodiox Pro Ring Light ($180) from Urban Outfitters or any number of very affordable options from Wayfair for as low as $20.